 First, isolate the infected shrimp and place it into a quarantine tank.
 Also, keep in mind that these bacterial infections can be highly contagious and contaminate everything inside the tank.

 You need to dose the quarantine shrimp tank with Big L’s pig and poultry wormer.
-For every 7 liter of aquarium water, you need to dose 1 ml.
+For every 7 liters of aquarium water, you need to dose 1 ml.
 If the situation doesn’t improve, repeat the process after 48 hours.

 Increasing the oxygen flow rate also helps in this situation.